hotshotdragon/TSAI-13-SmolLM2-135/README.md

 - Gradient norm
 - Generated text samples at checkpoint intervals

+## Demo

+Try out SmolLM2 in action: [Gibberish-LOTR on Hugging Face Spaces](https://huggingface.co/spaces/hotshotdragon/Gibberish-LOTR)

+This demo showcases the model generating Tolkien-inspired text.
+It demonstrates how SmolLM2 can be fine-tuned on specific domains while maintaining efficient inference.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.